feeltrig/my-app/checklist.md

 16. create mantine notifications and alerts and modals with loading
 17. add loaders where required
 18. add table view for display passwords/fix it
+19. use bcrypt or node for hashing
+20. add guest option for offline system